Topic: DMD0220

 Problem: This message is displayed for a rung that contains a

-Solution: In the example above, replacing the Normally Open Contact AND the Leading Edge Powerflow Modifier with a single Positive Differential Contact.
+Solution: In the example above, replacing the Leading Edge Powerflow Modifier on the sub-rung with Positive Differential instruction.

 Standalone output must be the only output on a rung.